Shamvillkhan/My-Construction/src/main/resources/templates/readme.txt

-hello there i created this project from scratch and its working as expected but still some part are incomplet
+hello there i created this project from scratch and its working as expected but still some part are incomplete git is very interesting to learn but kinda clumsy too because it have so many commands in it